-What do I do if I want to clear my overpayment in full or pay it off more quickly?
+How to clear the overpayment in full or pay it off more quickly

 If we are recovering the overpayment by reducing your housing benefit entitlement but you want to pay it off in full, please call us to arrange this.
 We will either send you an invoice or ask you to make payment to a special number.

 If you have already received an invoice or are already paying by instalments and you want to pay the invoice in full, just make payment using your existing 7 digit invoice number.
-You can make payment via any of the methods in How can I repay the overpayment?
+You can make payment via any of the methods in ' How to repay an overpayment'.

 If you disagree with the overpayment you can write to us and ask us to give you a more detailed explanation.
 If you still don’t agree with the overpayment you can ask us to look at the decision again.
 The things that you can ask us to look at are: